-3 Design Layout: this is a template for making an A1 poster.
+Layout: this is a template for making your A1 poster.
 It is one of three different coloured templates for you to choose from (black, white, or Sussex flint).
+Please keep the colour scheme as it is in this file.
 You can change the layout of the boxes but leave the title box with the UoS logo as it is.
 To make an aesthetically pleasing poster it's helpful to use guides to keep everything aligned.
 Also, notice how there are equal spacings each side of boxes and text boxes.
 Details like this make the poster look more professional.
 To create a new guide Alt+click on an existing one (go to View > Guides if you can't see them).
 Click & drag to move guides.

 Something else to remember is the rounded corners of the boxes - they must all be the same.
 You can change them by dragging the yellow diamond that appears in the top right corner of a box when you select it.

 Number each box in the order in which you want them to be read.
-Your sections should follow logically from one to the next Fonts: because of University branding guidelines it is required that you use the same fonts as this template: UoS Bask Titling for the title, Franklin Gothic Demi (or Arial bold) for subtitles, and Franklin Gothic Book (or Arial) for body text.
-These fonts are available online here: www.sussex.ac.uk/physics/posters These fonts should already be available on University machines; information about installing them on non-University machines is on the above site.
+Your sections should follow logically from one to the next

+Fonts: because of University branding guidelines it is required that you use the same fonts as this template: UoS Bask Titling for the title, Franklin Gothic Demi (or Arial bold) for subtitles, and Franklin Gothic Book (or Arial) for body text.
+These fonts are available online here: www.sussex.ac.uk/physics/rpposters.

+These fonts should already be available on University machines; information about installing them on non-University machines is on the above site.

 You can change the sizes of any text in this template to suit your poster, but 20pt should be the minimum for body text, and 28pt the minimum for section headers.

 Figures: pictures and figures should be at least 200dpi.
 Always label figures as has been done opposite.
-Pictures and figures that are not your own must always be References should follow the Harvard style as shown below.
+Pictures and figures that are not your own must always be credited.

+References should follow the Harvard style as shown below.

 Equations should be typed out if possible, rather than inserted as images.
 This will make your poster look a lot more professional.
 Just go to Insert > Symbol to find any special characters you might need.

 Remember - keep it simple!
+If they're good, your posters will be displayed around the Department, and they should be at a level which non-specialists can understand.
 Keep the text concise, explain as many concepts as you can, keep equations to a minimum, and use plenty of pictures.

-They should be eye-catching - you want people to stop and read them.
+They should also be eye-catching - you want people to stop and read them!

-Sponsors and collaborating institutions If applicable, and if you want, you can use the space at the bottom of the poster for the logos of any sponsors, collaborating institutions or facilities you have used.
-Don't give logos of other universities here; if necessary these should be mentioned in the acknowledgements You can also use this space to let people know how international your research is by listing the flags of other countries involved in your research area, if applicable (flags are easy to find using Google image search).
+Sponsors and collaborating institutions

+If applicable, and if you want, you can use the space at the bottom of the poster for the logos of any sponsors, collaborating institutions or facilities you have used.
+Don't give logos of other universities here; if necessary these should be mentioned in the acknowledgements

+You can also use this space to let people know how international your research is by listing the flags of other countries involved in your research area, if applicable (flags are easy to find using Google image search).

 You can resize these images depending on how many of them you need to insert, but remember, the key to a poster looking good is keeping everything aligned!

-5 Subtitle here References and acknowledgements Anyone else who collaborated with you on your project or assisted you should be listed
+5 Subtitle here

+References and acknowledgements